-Students who voluntarily withdraw from the School or who are withdrawn for academic, disciplinary, or attendance reasons may reenter the School one time.
+Students who voluntarily withdraw from PGS or who are withdrawn for academic, disciplinary, or attendance reasons may re-enter PGS one time.
 Students must complete the Reentry Process, as outlined by the Associate Director of Student Affairs and Career Development, to be considered eligible for re-entry.
-If a re-entering student attends classes before the end of the drop/add period, the student will be returned to "active" status at the School.
+If a re-entering student attends classes before the end of the drop/add period, the student will be returned to "active" status at PGS.
 If the student does not attend classes after the drop/add period of the re-entry term, the student retains his/her status as a withdrawn student.
-If a student is dropped or voluntarily withdraws from the School a second time, the student must meet with the Dean of the Faculty to discuss the extenuating circumstances that would warrant an additional attempt to re-enter the School.
+If a student is dropped or voluntarily withdraws from PGS a second time, the student must meet with the Dean of the Faculty to discuss the extenuating circumstances that would warrant an additional attempt to re-enter PGS.